Using Stop Orders, OCO, and Trailing Stops

 Gap down event5-50%10-30%

-The durable lesson: Stops are for normal market conditions.
+The pattern that holds: Stops are for normal market conditions.
 For gap protection, you need smaller position sizes or options hedges.

 Trailing Stops